 When babies begin the teething process, they may start to drool excessively.
 Because of this excessive drooling, they may get diarrhea, which can turn into diaper rash.
 Wipe the drool when you see it pooling, but use a gentle touch so you don’t irritate their skin.

 Mouth rash is caused by excessive drooling.
-This type of rash can form around your baby’s mouth, on the chin, or on their chest.
+This type of rash can form around your baby’s mouth, on the chin, or the chest.
 If you see them drooling too much, gently wipe the drool away.

 Irritability is ultra-common among infants who are teething.
-Again, this is due to the soreness they may experience while their teeth are growing.
+Again, this is due to the soreness they may experience while their teeth grow.
 Be patient with your little one if they are exhibiting signs of irritability.

 This symptom is odd, but babies also do this to relieve pressure on their gums.
 They may also rub their cheeks for the same purpose.

-Infants who are teething can have a heightened body temperature (teething fever).
-If their fever is over 100.4 degrees Fahrenheit, it is most likely not because of teething and could be a sign of a larger problem.
+Teething infants can have a heightened body temperature (teething fever).
+If their fever is over 100.4 degrees Fahrenheit, it is likely not because of teething and could be a sign of a more significant problem.
 Contact your baby’s healthcare provider if that is the case.

-A lot of parents don’t know that their baby is teething because the symptoms are similar to those of a cold.
-It’s important that you pay close attention to these specific symptoms so you can tell the difference between the two.
+Many parents don’t know their baby is teething because the symptoms are similar to cold ones.
+You must pay close attention to these specific symptoms to tell the difference between the two.

-Babies undergo the teething process at different times, so don’t be surprised if your child doesn’t begin teething at the anticipated time.
+Babies undergo the teething process at different times, so don’t be surprised if your child doesn’t begin teething at the scheduled time.

 In What Order Will Their Teeth Appear?

-Usually, the first teeth that you will see emerge is the two in the bottom center of their mouth.
+Usually, the first teeth that you will see emerge are the two in the bottom center of their mouth.
 After those, you will probably see the two above those.
-Then, the teeth emerge outwards from there, beginning with the lateral incisors, followed by the first molars, then the canines, finishing with the second molars.
+Then, the teeth appear outwards from there, beginning with the lateral incisors, followed by the first molars, then the canines, and finishing with the second molars.

 Teething Remedies

-Since the process can be a bit uncomfortable for your child, you’ll want to try some of these home remedies to help ease the soreness they may experience.
+Since the process can be uncomfortable for your child, you’ll want to try some of these home remedies to help ease the soreness they may experience.

-- Chewing.
+• Chewing.
 Chewing is the most common way to help your baby deal with soreness in their gums.
-Babies already love to chew, and the act of chewing creates counter-pressure that provides relief from the pain caused by their new teeth emerging.
+Babies already love to chew, and chewing creates counter-pressure that provides relief from the pain caused by their new teeth emerging.
 You can purchase things like rubber teething rings or other soft toys.

-- Cold drinks and food.
-Cold water can actually help with their soreness as well.
-Another thing you can do is place your teething toys in the refrigerator so when they chew on them, they get extra relief.
+• Cold drinks and food.
+Hard water can help with their soreness as well.
+Another thing you can do is place your teething toys in the refrigerator so that when they chew on them, they get extra relief.
 Refrigerated foods like yogurt or applesauce are both appetizing and effective at lessening your baby’s aching.

-- Don’t use numbing agents.
+• Don’t use numbing agents.
 Topical numbing agents and rubbing alcohol should not be used on your baby.
-The FDA says that topical numbing agents can put baby’s at risk of reduced oxygen levels.
+The FDA says that topical numbing agents can put babies at risk of reduced oxygen levels.

 FAQ